dalitun/applications/blueprint-coreos-drone/README-EN.md

 ![Page 4](./img/drone4.png)

-Then commit in this project and you will see the result.
+Then commit anything in this project and you will see the result.

 ![Page5](./img/drone5.png)